 Decrease the heat to medium and add the onion.
 Cook, stirring occasionally, until the onion begins to soften.
 Add the tomato paste and stir to coat the onions.
 Cook, stirring occasionally, until the tomato paste starts to darken.
 Add the roasted garlic and Italian Countryside Spice Blend and stir to combine.

 Add the carrot and the tomatoes and their juices, crushing the tomatoes by hand as you add them to the pot.
-Bring the sauce to a boil and then reduce to a simmer.
+Nestle the short ribs into the sauce, bring the sauce to a boil, and then reduce to a simmer.
 Partially cover the Dutch oven with the lid and simmer 4 hours, stirring occasionally, until the sauce has thickened and the beef is tender and can be pulled apart with a couple of forks.
 Remove the carrot and then shred the beef and stir to mix well.

 Bring a large pot of salted water to a boil.
 Cook pasta until al dente.
 Drain the pasta, reserving some pasta water.
 Add pasta to the sauce and stir gently to coat, adding a little bit of pasta water to loosen the sauce if necessary.
 Transfer pasta to a serving bowl, if desired, or serve directly from the Dutch oven.
 Sprinkle with freshly grated cheese and enjoy!